research note

 return response_model.model_validate_json(response.message.content)

 Two consequences.
-First, parse failures are essentially zero, the structured-output constraint is enforced server-side rather than asked-for-politely in the prompt.
-Second, the schema is the contract: changing the choice enum or the note field is a typed change in one place, and the manifest stores a hash of the resolved JSON schema so that runs from different schema versions are identifiable after the fact.
+Parse failures are essentially zero, because the structured-output constraint is enforced server-side rather than asked-for-politely in the prompt.
+And the schema becomes the contract: changing the choice enum or the note field is a typed change in one place, and the manifest stores a hash of the resolved JSON schema so that runs from different schema versions are identifiable after the fact.

 Temperature is 0.7 with no fixed seed.
 Sampling diversity is the data, not noise: the same prompt run 60 times produces a distribution of cooperation rates, and that distribution is what the analysis consumes.
 A fixed seed would collapse the measurement.